 The International Society of Arboriculture (ISA) offers six certifications for arborists, including a basic Certified Arborist credential and several specialties, such as Climber Specialist and Aerial Lift Specialist (www.isa-arbor.com).
-These certifications are not required to work in the field, but they are measurements of professional knowledge and standards that give prospective employees an advantage in the job market.
+These certifications are not required to work in the field, but they are measures of professional knowledge and standards that give prospective employees an advantage in the job market.

 Three years of professional work experience are required to apply for a certification.
 Examinations may be taken either in classroom settings or online.
 Certifications are valid for three years and can be renewed with additional education or retaking the certification test.

 Bachelor's programs are offered through forestry, agricultural and horticultural sciences departments.
 Arboriculture can be included as a minor in a larger forestry management degree program.
 Science aptitude is a key factor in an arboriculture bachelor's program, and students usually only need a high school diploma or equivalent to declare the major.